Managing Your Pipelines

 • The kebab menu The kebab menu icon is three vertical dots.
 Save & run to save your changes and automatically run your pipeline.

 • The cross close to exit the creation mode without saving your pipeline.
-A pop-in window appears with a progress bar: you can click the cross to exit faster or click Continue edition to cancel your cancellation.
+A pop-up window appears with a progress bar.
+You can click the cross to exit faster or click Continue edition to cancel your cancellation.

 To delete a pipeline, you can either: